telemaxx/mapsforgesrv/README.md

 An example how to use the tile server on client side, you find eg at qmapshack project: https://github.com/Maproom/qmapshack/wiki/DocBasicsMapDem#mapsforge-maps

+the ready2use folder is now located in the bin folder: git\mapsforgesrv\mapsforgesrv\bin only one jar, which contain everything you need.

 Whats different to the orign?

 	1. mapsforge libs updated from 0.6.0 to 0.15.0